A Tour of Central America

-A bus (Artist and her husband have grabbed the front seat) through beautiful lush countryside, via the city of David (that sounds like a lift from the Bible), to Panama's southwest Chiriqui Province, a high volcanic region replete with coffee, bananas and sugarcane.
+A bus (Artist and her husband have grabbed the front seat) through beautiful lush countryside, via the city of David (that sounds like a lift from the Bible), to Panama's southwest Chiriqui Province.
+This is a high volcanic region replete with coffee, bananas and sugarcane.
 Onto a little hotel near the town of Boquete, which turns out to be a naturalist’s heaven.
 There are gushing streams, bright birds, assorted butterflies, tiny red frogs and exotic flowers at every turn.
 It seems that this is also a realtor’s heaven.
 The area is rapidly becoming the retirement capital of the world.
 The climate is good, it’s cheap and beautiful and there are bill boards slapped all over the surrounding hills telling us so.

 Bocas Del Toro